Biden to address nation following Texas school shooting - NewsBreak

 Biden to address nation following Texas school shooting

-WASHINGTON (AP) — President Joe Biden prepared to address the nation Tuesday night shortly after returning to the White House from a five-day trip to Asia that was bookended by “horrific” mass tragedy.

-Biden was on Air Force One Tuesday afternoon when officials said a gunman acting alone killed at least 14 students and a teacher at a Texas elementary school.
-His departure for Asia last week came just two days after he met with victims’ families after a hate-motivated shooter killed 10 Black people at a grocery store in Buffalo, New York.
+Biden was on Air Force One Tuesday afternoon when officials said a gunman acting alone killed 18 students and three adults at a Texas elementary school.
+The president's departure for Asia last week came just two days after he met with victims' families after a hate-motivated shooter killed 10 Black people at a grocery store in Buffalo, New York.
 The back-to-back tragedies served as sobering reminders of the frequency and brutality of an American epidemic of mass gun violence.

-Biden directed that American flags be flown at half-staff through sunset Saturday in honor of the victims.
+Biden entered the White House appearing somber, saying he would soon speak to the American people about the shooting.
+He directed that American flags be flown at half-staff through sunset Saturday in honor of the victims.

-His remarks were set for 8:15 pm EDT in the Roosevelt Room of the White House, about an hour after his return to the White House.
+Vice President Kamala Harris said that people normally say in a moment like this, “our hearts break — but our hearts keep getting broken ... and our broken hearts are nothing compared to the broken hearts of those families.”

+First Lady Jill Biden, herself a teacher, tweeted, “Lord, enough.
+Little children and their teacher.
+Stunned.
+Angry.
+Heartbroken.”

 White House press secretary Karine Jean-Pierre said Biden was briefed on the shooting by deputy chief of staff Jen O’Malley-Dillon and other members of his senior team aboard Air Force One.